PolyPlugins/maintenance-mode-made-easy/readme.txt

 * Personalize the heading, message, color, background color, background color opacity (can also overlay background images), and background image displayed on the maintenance page to match your site’s tone and brand.
 * Add contact icons for users to reach you during maintenance.
 * Add social icons with links to your social media pages.
+* Select additional roles that can bypass maintenance mode.
 * Track maintenance page visits seamlessly with built-in Google Analytics & Matomo integration, which also checks for the [Complianz](https://wordpress.org/plugins/complianz-gdpr/) "cmplz_statistics" cookie before tracking.
 * Blocks new WooCommerce orders during maintenance mode to prevent additional orders from being processed via AJAX.
 * Build your own from the ground up maintenance page by creating a new maintenance.php in your active theme folder and selecting the "Custom" template in the settings.